mellowmorgan/animal-shelter-api/README.md

 * Enter `rspec` into the terminal to confirm passing of all tests.
 * Run `rails s` to start the Rails server.
 * In Postman (for full CRUD use) or internet browser (for viewing), enter localhost:3000/cats (unless other port specified) or localhost:3000/dogs to see all the animals!
-* Note: url must be valid for image_url attribute

 ## Endpoints Cats